Pro Wrestling Weekend News Report (December 29, 2024)

 - DT Refresher: Wrestling media refurbishes September 2024 story about WWE expanding some PLE to two-night events.
 DT reminds everyone which events are being discussed and the ‘No Sh*t Sherlock’ reasoning behind it

-- CM Punk, wearing only a bath towel and shower cap, saves Damian Priest from a Judgement Day beatdown at MSG.
+- CM Punk, wearing only a bath towel, saves Damian Priest from a Judgement Day beatdown at MSG.
 And the elite IWC goofs couldn’t wait to ‘shower’ it with complaints

 - AEW World’s End 2024 PPV results (Orlando, FL)